 How to make a video a live photo

 If you’re an Android user, you might be wondering how to make a video a live photo.
 The good news is that it’s very easy.
-You can use a third-party app to convert a video into a live photo or a gif.
+You can use a third-party app to convert a video into a live photo or an animated gif.

-These type of apps are also useful for iOS users to convert a live photo created on iPhone or iPad into a video.
+These type of apps are also useful for iOS users to convert a live photo created with the iPhone or Ipad camera into a video.

 This is useful because sometimes live photos can only be shared as still images.